kschuetz/collection-views/README.md

 `Vector.wrap`:

 - Does not make a copy of the underlying collection.
-- Will not alter the underlying collection in any way.
+- Will never alter the underlying collection in any way.
 - Will maintain a reference to the collection you wrap.

 The underlying collection is protected against mutation from anyone you share the `Vector` with.
-However, note that anyone who has a reference to the underlying collection is still able to mutate it.
+However, be aware that anyone else who has a reference to the underlying collection is still able to mutate it.
 Therefore, it is highly recommended that you do not mutate the collection or share the underlying collection with anyone else who might mutate it.
 If you prefer to avoid this, you can construct an `ImmutableVector` using `copyFrom` instead.

 #### <a name="vector-copy-from">Copying from an `Iterable<A>`</a>

-A `Vector` can be constructed from an `Iterable` or array using the `copyFrom` or `copySliceFrom` methods.
+A `Vector` can be created by copying from an `Iterable` or array using the `copyFrom` or `copySliceFrom` methods.

 `Vector.copyFrom`: